Test results of seasonal food surveillance project on mooncakes (second phase) all satisfactory

-He advised people to refer to nutrition labels of mooncakes, particularly on the sugar, salt and fat contents, to make a healthier choice.
-People should avoid mooncake types with high levels of fat or sugar, i.e. containing more than 20 grams of total fat or more than 15 grams of sugar per 100 grams of food.
-As for reducing salt intake, people can choose low-sodium mooncake types, i.e. containing less than 120 milligrams of sodium per 100 grams of food.
+He advised people to refer to nutrition labels, particularly on the sugar, salt and fat contents, to make a healthier choice.
+People should avoid mooncake types with high levels of fat or sugar, i.e. containing more than 20 grams of total fat or more than 15g of sugar per 100g of food.
+As for reducing salt intake, people can choose low-sodium mooncake types, i.e. containing less than 120 milligrams of sodium per 100g of food.

-- Store mooncakes according to the instructions on the package if they are not to be consumed immediately.
-Keep snowy mooncakes at 4 degrees Celsius or below and ice-cream mooncakes at minus 18 degrees Celsius or below, and consume them as soon as possible after taking them out from the refrigerator;
+* Store mooncakes according to the instructions on the package if they are not to be consumed immediately.
+Keep snowy mooncakes at 4 degrees Celsius or below and ice-cream mooncakes at minus 18 degrees C or below, and consume them as soon as possible after taking them out from the refrigerator;

 The spokesman also reminded food traders to adhere to the Good Manufacturing Practice.
-Apart from purchasing food ingredients from reliable suppliers, they should also comply with legal requirements when using food additives.
+Other than purchasing food ingredients from reliable suppliers, they should also comply with legal requirements when using food additives.